Trismegiste/ZeroKelvin/README.md

 because :

  * zero config (if localhost)
- * zero class to extend, even abstract one !
+ * zero class to extend, even abstract one
- * zero entity repositories
+ * zero repository classes
  * zero property mapping
+ * zero annotation, yml, xml, cache nor proxy
- * zero doc to browse (except this file)
+ * zero doc to browse to start (except this file)

 ## What

 It is an Object Document Mapper for MongoDb.
 It is based on php internal serialization.
-It is intended for rich documents and complex model because I'm fed up with the Anemic Model Anti-pattern produced by most of ORM/ODM.
+It is intended for rich documents and complex model.
+I'm fed up with the Anemic Model Anti-pattern produced by most of ORM/ODM because the "Database Driven Development" is a bad workflow.

-Because the "Database Driven Engineering" is a bad practice, I think we should design classes and model how we think the business and in no way how your ORM want to implement the object <=> database mapping.
-I don't care if I must add and name my getter/setter for the ORM to understand the mapping, adding gazillions of complex annotations, validators and create dumb constructors (without argument).
+We should design classes and model how we think the business and in no way how one ORM wants to implement its object <=> database mapping.
+The learning curve is awful (to get perfs) and we suffer too much constraints to design our model.

 On the other
 hand, PHP can serialize and store any complex object even with cyclic references